metti/stg/doc/stg.md

 ## Filter

+There are two types of filters that can be applied to STG output:

+1.  `-F|--file-filter <filter>`

+    Filter type definitions by source location.

+    DWARF information includes type declaration source locations.
+If a struct, union, class or enum is defined in a file whose name does not match the filter, then its definition (layout, members etc.) is dropped, leaving only a declaration.

+    File filters are only applicable to ELF binary objects containing DWARF with source location information; any other kind of input will be unaffected.

+2.  `-S|--symbols|--symbol-filter <filter>`

+    Filter ELF symbols by name (which may include a `@version` or `@@version` suffix).

     If a symbol filter is supplied, symbols not matching the filter are dropped.
+    Symbol filtering is universal across all input formats as it happens after input processing.

 The basic syntactical elements are:

 *   `glob` - a glob pattern matching symbol names
-*   `:filename` - the name of a file containing a libabigail format symbol list
+*   `:filename` - the name of a file containing a libabigail format filter list

 Filter expressions can be combined with infix disjuction (`|`) and conjunction (`&`) operators and negated with the prefix (`!`) operator; these obey the usual